mpersaud/Amazon-Web-Scraper/README.md

 Every entry is logged when modified or added to "database".
 Provided is a GUI to help the user navigate along the capability to run from command line.

-This is an ongoing project.
+This is an ongoing project!